Laqwanda-Nettles/Devtools-debugging/Day-5.md

 #### Problem 2:

-- Solution: Run Lighthouse and network to see if the image has issues performance wise.
+- Solution: Run Lighthouse and network to see if the image has any issues.
+Add width and height.

 #### Problem 3: